mikedilger/solvent/README.md

 depgraph.mark_as_satisfied(["e","c"]);
 ```

-Dependency cycles are detected and will return SolventError::CycleDetected.
+Dependency cycles are detected and will return `SolventError::CycleDetected`.

 ## Use Cases
 These kinds of calculations are useful in the following example situations: